digiaonline/outdoors-sports-map/README.md

 - Run `yarn` to install dependencies
 - Run `npm start` to start up the development server
 - Application is now available at `localhost:5000`

+On Linux `npm rebuild node-sass` might be necessary.